 - August 1, 2019 - Joseph Donlay was promoted from interim director to director of financial aid at Colorado State University.

 - July 22, 2019 - Tarik Boyd, formerly the associate director of financial aid at Norfolk State University, is now the director of financial aid at Morehouse College.

-- July 22, 2019 - Carrie Short, currently the associate director of verification and packaging at the University of Akron, will be the director of financial services at Lorain County Community College.
+- July 22, 2019 - Carrie Short, currently the associate director of verification and packaging at the University of Akron, is now the director of financial services at Lorain County Community College.

 - July 1, 2019 - Chantel McMahon, formerly the assistant director of financial aid operations at Western Washington University, is now the executive director of student financial resources at Bellingham Technical College.
 In 2017, Chantel one of only six recipients selected to receive a Dallas Martin 50th Anniversary NASFAA Scholarship, a one-time, need-based scholarship, funded by donations from NASFAA Past Presidents and National Chairs.
 She earned her master's of education in adult and higher education from Western Washington University.